blues/app-accelerators/77-cross-border-container-electronic-security-seal/README.md

 **Assembly sequence:**

 1. Seat the Notecard Cell+WiFi in the M.2 slot.
 Mount the Starnote for Iridium on its connector per the Notecarrier XI assembly guide.
-Seat the Blues Swan in the Feather socket.
+Mount the Blues Swan alongside the Notecarrier XI (e.g., on the enclosure floor or a small daughter board) and wire it to the XI's 0.1" headers as described above — 3V3, GND, SDA, SCL, and ATTN.
+The XI has no Feather socket, so this jumper wiring is what carries power, I²C, and the ATTN sleep-gate between the two boards.
 2. Connect the included cellular antenna to the Notecarrier XI cellular antenna port.
 Connect the Starnote's included Iridium+GPS antenna u.FL to the Starnote's u.FL port.
 Seat all u.FL connectors straight down with finger pressure — do not flex or lever them sideways.
 3. Attach the ATECC608A breakout's Qwiic cable to the Notecarrier XI Qwiic port.
 4. Thread all four cables through their cable glands before tightening: the cellular antenna lead through gland #1, the Iridium+GPS antenna cable through gland #2, the reed-switch leads through gland #3, and the break-wire loop ends through gland #4.
 It is very difficult to retrofit cables through glands after termination — thread them first, then terminate.